 The Administrative expenditures reflect distributions to the Department of Public Works to cover the costs to administer the TIMF program.
 The Administrative fee for the program is set at 5%.
-Due to a change in the method administration of the TIMF program was tracked, actual costs of \$32,328.50 for fiscal year 2016-17 were not invoiced.
-This amount will be invoiced in fiscal year 2017-18.
-The only administration costs charged to the TIMF program in fiscal year 2016-17, \$82.97, were a separate postage charge.
+Due to a previous change in the method administration of the TIMF program was tracked, actual costs of \$22,281.95 for fiscal year 2017-18 were not invoiced.
+This amount, in addition to actual costs of \$36,091.67 for fiscal year 2016-17, will be invoiced in fiscal year 2018-19 after a thorough review of TIMF Administration budgeting processes.